section-engineering-education/engineering-education/articles/getting-started-with-network-management/index.md

 As a network manager, you must put in place measures on what resources to monitor as you're assessing their performance level.

 The perfect example of performance management is to do with applications such as [section](section.io).
-There are many users on this site who search for  articles, now imagine this tutorial you're currently reading took ages to load?
+There are many users on this site who search for articles, now imagine this article you're currently reading took ages to load?
 Will you be here?
 Users always want to know the average and the worst-case scenario response time for the site to load.

-Therefore, performance must be known in detail for system administrator/ support staff to be in a position to respond to some users' queries.
+Therefore, performance must be known in detail for the system administrator/ support staff to be in a position to respond to some users' queries.

 ###  **Network Management Systems**